search-rug/search-rug.github.io/_sprojects/rastog-anomalyDetection'23-24.md

 - empirical research
 - industry collaboration
 posted: 2023-12-04
-short: This thesis will look into the unsupervised Anomaly Detection (AD) solutions in the DevOps CI/CD pipeline of SIG.
+description: This thesis will look into the unsupervised Anomaly Detection (AD) solutions in the DevOps CI/CD pipeline of SIG.
 contact:
   header: Supervisor(s)
   members: